kufre-okon/NgStartUp/README.md/README.md

 # NgStartUp
-Angular frontend startup app with basic user authentication suitable for kick-starting a new project.
+Pure Angular frontend startup app with basic user authentication suitable for kick-starting a new project.
 It uses metronic theme, angular material design in addition to bootstrap.

 The default backend is StartUpApi(https://github.com/kufre-okon/StartUpApi) - build on ASP.NET core 1.1